 How do your colleagues stay focused at work?
 Seems like they can get a lot more done in a day than you can.
 Why, you wonder?

 Sometimes, without you noticing, you have a lot of time-wasting habits that takes your focus off work.
 You may unknowingly tend to stray and end up doing less.
-So, how do you keep your focus at work?
+So, how do you keep making progress?
+Here’s how to stay focused at work.

 1. Time Management At Work